 Many clinical issues cross disciplinary lines.
-All students at the MGH Institute participate in an interdisciplinary clinical seminar where the focus is on clinical issues, patient care management, teamwork, collaboration, and the perspectives and roles of various health care providers.
+All students at the MGH Institute participate in an interdisciplinary clinical seminar where the focus is on topics such as health care disparities, cultural competence, and team work.
 Students, faculty, and staff are invited to participate in quarterly Schwartz Center Educational Rounds where the focus is on strengthening the relationship between patients and caregivers.